Flag of Ireland: Protocol

 When the group of flags of the European Union are flown, the sequence is alphabetical, based on the first letter of the country's name.
 The flags should be flown from left to right with the European Union flag flown from the first flagstaff before the group.
 An alternative order of flags is to begin on the left with the national flag and place the European Union flag on the far right of the group, as seen by an observer.
-With regard to international flags; where either an even or an odd number of flags are flown in line on staffs of equal height, the national flag should be first on the right of the line – that is on the observer's left as he or she faces the flags.
+With regard to international flags; where either an even or an odd number of flags are flown in line on staffs of equal height, the national flag should be first on the right of the line – that is on the observer's left while facing the flags.
 Where one of these flags is that of the European Union, the European Union flag should be flown on the immediate left of the national flag, or as seen by an observer, on the immediate right of the national flag.
 Where, however, an odd number of flags are displayed from staffs grouped so that there is one staff in the centre and higher than the others, the national flag should be displayed from the staff so placed.
 Where one of these flags is that of the European Union, the European Union flag should be flown from the first flagstaff on the right, or as seen by an observer, on the first flagstaff on the left.
 Only one national flag should be displayed in each group of flags or at each location.
 In all cases, the national flag should be in the place of honour.
 When the national flag is displayed either horizontally or vertically against a wall or other background, the green should be on the right (an observer's left) in the horizontal position or uppermost in the vertical position.
 When displayed on a platform, the national flag should be above and behind the speaker's desk.
 While being carried, the flag should not be dipped by way of salute or compliment except to the dead during memorial ceremonies.